Stellenbosch university adopts English over Afrikaans after protests

 The university’s demographics have changed since white minority rule ended in 1994 and now reflect a multi-cultural and multi-lingual campus rather than a predominantly whites-only student body speaking mainly Afrikaans.
 But the institution persisted in staunchly defending its Afrikaans language policy.

-Black, colored and Asian students make up a third of the university’s population compared with only a few individuals in 1990.
+Black, coloured and Asian students make up a third of the university’s population compared with only a few individuals in 1990.

 In bid to accommodate the influx of student who did not have Afrikaans as a first language, the university instituted a dual-language medium featuring some classes in English and Afrikaans.